Chiang Klang Airport: Vietnam War operations

-was recorded, and the aircraft was written off.
+was recorded, and the aircraft was subsequently written off from operation.

 Closure

 In March 1976, the Thai Government ordered to withdraw all US military installations and stations.

 After the withdrawal of US troops, Chiang Klang Airport ceased operations and was later given to Wat Phra That Cho Hae, a royal temple, to be managed by the local authorities.
 The ownership transfer was finalized on 1 August, 1976.